yammik/gameofLuck_frontend/README.md

 ### For whom?
 This game is for __those who have an itch to see the world, but have no time or money to do so__.<br/>
+If you are one of these things :
-University students (who do not have a rich mom and dad), bootcamp students, and especially grad students in the STEM field, this is for you.
+ - [x] University student who does not have a rich mom and/or dad
+ - [x] Bootcamp student
+ - [x] Grad student in the STEM field this is for you.
+I made it for you.
+Because I was all of these.
+Hang in there, you'll make it.
+I'm with you.<br /><br />

 Also might be for you if you have time _and_ money, but just...don't feel like getting out.
-In which case, please reevaluate your lifestyle.
+In which case, please re-evaluate your lifestyle.

 ### How do I play?
 ##### Step 1